Explicit cursors are mainly used to process query statements, especially when the query result contains multiple records.

 Syntax for calling an explicit cursor

-After you declare an explicit cursor, you can define it in the same subprogram or program package.
-You can also declare and define an explicit cursor at the same time.
+After declaring an explicit cursor, you can define it in the same subprogram or package, or declare and define it at the same time.

-The syntax for declaring an explicit cursor is as follows:
+The syntax for declaring an explicit cursor only is as follows:

 CURSOR cursor_name [ parameter_list ] RETURN return_type;